-to the non- cancer/non- substance use group (Group 1), advanced prostate cancer cohort with substance use disorder (Group 4) had highest health service utilization (impatient, outpatient, and ER), highest cost, and mortality.
-Additionally, the presence of substance use alone (Group 2) or advanced prostate cancer alone (Group 3) was associated with higher health serve use, cost, and mortality compared to the non-cancer/non-substance use group (Group 1).
-Similar patterns were observed for the old-old group: co-occurring substance use disorder in patients with advanced prostate cancer was associated with highest health service use, cost, and mortality compared to the non-cancer /non-substance use group (G1).
+Table 2 presents unadjusted outcomes for advanced prostate cancer cohort and controls for the two sub-groups (young-old and old-old).
+For the young-old group, Compared to the non-cancer/non- substance use group (Group 1), advanced prostate cancer cohort with substance use disorder (Group 4) had highest health service utilization (impatient, outpatient, and ER), highest cost, and mortality.
+Additionally, presence of substance use alone (Group 2) or advanced prostate cancer alone (Group 3), was associated with higher health serve use, cost, and mortality compared to the non-cancer/non-substance use group (Group 1).
+Similar patterns were observed for the old-old group: co-occurring substance use disorder in patients with advanced prostate cancer was associated with highest health service use, cost, and mortalitycompared to the non-cancer /non-substance use group (G1).

 Table 3 presents the results of logistic regressions and survival models to study the association between outcomes and group membership (advanced prostate cancer cohort with and without substance use).
 For the young-old group, it was observed that compared to the non-cancer/non-substance use group (Group 1), other groups had higher odds of having an inpatient stay and ER visit.
 However, these odds were highest for the advanced prostate cancer group with co-occurring substance use disorder (Group 4).
-Also for Group 4, the odds of having an inpatient visit, an outpatient visit, and an ER visit were 17 times higher, two times higher, and eight time higher, respectively, compared to the non-cancer/ non-substance use group (Group 1).
-Similarly, the hazard of mortality was highest for the advanced prostate cancer group with co-occurring substance use disorder (Group 4), compared to the non-cancer/non-substance use group (Group 1).
+Also for Group 4, the odds of having an: inpatient visit were 17 times higher, outpatient visit were two times higher and ER visit were eight time higher, compared to the non-cancer/non-substance use group (Group 1).
+Similarly, hazard of mortality was highest for the advanced prostate cancer group with co-occurring substance use disorder (Group 4), compared to the non-cancer/non-substance use group (Group 1).
 Comparable results were observed for the old-old group.
-The presence of co-occurring substance use disorder in patients with advanced prostate cancer was associated with higher health service use, over and above that associated with advanced prostate cancer alone group (Group 3) and substance use alone group (Group 2).
+Presence of co-occurring substance use disorder in patients with advanced prostate cancer was associated with higher health service use, over and above that associated with advanced prostate cancer alone group (Group 3) and substance use alone group (Group 2).

-3.1.
-Association between substance use disorder and health service use (advanced prostate cancer cohort)
+Association between Substance Use Disorder and Health Service Use (advanced prostate cancer cohort)